 Secret No. 3: Check thousands of stocks and look for very high bargains

-Avoid investing based on the stock market tips or recommendation.
+Avoid investing based on stock market tips or recommendations.
 Do your own research.
-Analyse thousands of stocks before choosing the right stock to invest.
-That is one of the secrets to win in the stock market.
+Analyze thousands of stocks before choosing the right stock to invest in.

 Identifying the undervalued stocks: